§ 1 Scope of application and general provisions

 4. The Buyer’s rights in accordance with § 8 of these terms and conditions and our own statutory rights, in particular in the case of an exclusion of the duty of performance (e.g. due to impossibility or unreasonableness of performance and/or supplementary performance), shall remain unaffected.

-§ 5 Delivery, transfer of risk, acceptance, delay in acceptance and withdrawl
+§ 5 Delivery, transfer of risk, acceptance, delay in acceptance, withdrawl and PACKAGING

 1. Delivery is made ex warehouse in Leinfelden, which is also the place of performance for the delivery and for any supplementary performance.
 Upon the Buyer’s request and at its expense, the goods shall be sent to another destination (mail order purchase).
 Unless otherwise agreed, we shall be entitled to determine the method of transport (in particular the transport companies, shipping method, packaging).